Home

 The big white flowers were cut using the FMM 5 Petal Rose Cutter.
 The leaves were cut with a tear drop cutter, then painted criss-crossing lines with green gel color.

-ladybug bithday cake
+ladybug cake decorations

 Celebrant's name was cut with letter cookie cutters, then black spots were added.
 Small fondant flowers were then added for accent.